merchantprotocol/documentation/docs/05_Magento_v1/10_Advanced_Pricing/03_Currency.md

 Now you can set the currency rates that are beneficial (most appropriate) to you manually or by importing the rates from a service like Webservicex.
 Save results.

 So, you can choose as many currencies as you want.
-But if your currency list is too long you may limit it with the Currency Geo Filter extension.
+But if your currency list is too long, you may limit it with the Currency Geo Filter extension.
 It will let your customer select currencies from the short list of monetary units which are common in their region.

 ### Price